 Mexico Residents: Residents of Mexico are able to apply for a loan through the Fund for Development of Human Resources (FIDERH) which is a federal trust managed by the Bank of Mexico.
 Students can also explore funding options through the Mexican Foundation for Education, Technology and Science (FUNED).

 India Residents: Schulich is partnered with Axis Bank and InCred to extend competitive and favorable loan products to our MBA and MBA in India students.
 In addition, York University has a loan program with Global Education using Credila Indian Student Loan Program.
 This loan is designed to assist students from India who require funding for educational expenses.
-Please see the York Website for more information: http://sfs.yorku.ca/aid/international.
-Please contact the bank or financial institution of your choice for more information.
+Please visit the York Website for more information: http://sfs.yorku.ca/aid/international.
+Please contact the bank or financial institution of your choice (contact information below) for more information.